khuongduybui/fresh-turnstile/README.md

 });
 ```

-See the installation section above again for more information.
+Once you have disabled implicit rendering, see the next section to [explicitly render](#explicit-rendering) your Turnstile widgets.

-### Global access
+### Explicit Rendering

 You can get the `turnstile` global object from inside a `useEffect` hook like this: